huwg59/hw_slicekit_system/module_XA-SK-ETH100/doc/collateral.rst

 Collateral
 ==========

-Available design files for this Slice Card are as follows:
+Available design files for this sliceCARD are as follows:

 ============ ===========================================================
 Item         Location